 <nodes> for <content>

-- groups (optional): Non-negative integer.
+groups (optional): Integer or range.
 Sets the number of groups into which content nodes should be divided.
 Each group will have an equal share of the nodes and redundancy copies of the corpus, and each query will be routed to just one group.
-This allows scaling to a higher query load than is efficient within a single group.
-Note that taking redundancy to mean the number of copies per group is different than when listing groups and nodes explicitly outside Vespa Cloud, where redundancy means the number of copies across all groups.
-If this is set, no groups can be specified as subelements of this.
-WARNING: Changing from a non-grouped configuration to multiple groups will lead to temporary reduced coverage in query serving as data is migrated.
+This allows scaling to a higher query load than within a single group.

 <nodes> for <controllers> <slobroks> and <logservers>